syncfusion-content/xamarin-docs/Xamarin/DatePicker/How_To/How_to_show_as_dialog.md

 The DatePicker can be opened programmatically by setting the `SfDatePicker.IsOpen` property to true.
 Default value of `SfDatePicker.IsOpen` is "false".

-Note: This property is automatically changed to false when you close the dialog by clicking outside of dialog.
+Note: This property is automatically changed to false when you close the dialog by clicking outside of the dialog.

 {% tabs %}
 {% highlight xaml %}